MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

  psilva@eccc1-ppp1:/home/sarr111/.config/sarra/poll$

 Initially, it was known that the number of files was large, but there was no knowledge of the actual amounts involved.
 Nor was that data even available until much later.

 The most efficient way to copy these trees, as was stated at the outset, would be for all of the jobs writing files in the trees to explicitly announce the files to be copied.
-This would involve users modifying their jobs to include invocation of sr_post (a command which queues up file transfers for third parties to perform).
-ECCC set the additional constraint that modification of user jobs was not feasible, so the method used to obtain the list of files to copy had to be implicit (done by the system without active user involvement).
+This would involve users modifying their jobs to include invocation of sr_cpost (a command which queues up file transfers for third parties to perform).
+However, the client set the additional constraint that modification of user jobs was not feasible, so the method used to obtain the list of files to copy had to be implicit (done by the system without active user involvement).

 Reading the Tree Takes Too Long
 -------------------------------